sigmod/sqlpp/document.md

                       | DeleteStatement
                       | Query ";"

 In addition to queries, SQL++ supports a variety of statements for data definition and manipulation purposes as well as controlling the context to be used in evaluating SQL++ expressions.
-SQL++ supports record-level ACID transactions that begin and terminate implicitly for each record inserted, deleted, or searched while a given SQL++ statement is being executed.
+AsterixDB supports record-level ACID transactions that begin and terminate implicitly for each record inserted, deleted, or searched while a given SQL++ statement is being executed.

 This section details the statements supported in the SQL++ language.

-### Declarations
+## <a id="Declarations">Declarations

     DatbaseDeclaration ::= "USE" Identifier

-The world of data in an AsterixDB cluster is organized into data namespaces called databases.
+The world of data in an AsterixDB cluster is organized into data namespaces called database.
 To set the default database for a series of statements, the use statement is provided.

-As an example, the following statement sets the default database to be TinySocial.
+As an example, the following statement sets the default database to be "TinySocial".

-##### Example
+#### Example

     USE TinySocial;

-The set statement in SQL++ is used to control aspects of the expression evalation context for queries.

-    SetStatement ::= "SET" Identifier StringLiteral

-As an example, the following set statements request that Jaccard similarity with a similarity threshold 0.6 be used for set similarity matching when the ~= operator is used in a query expression.

-##### Example

-    SET simfunction "jaccard";
-    SET simthreshold "0.6f";

 When writing a complex SQL++ query, it can sometimes be helpful to define one or more auxilliary functions that each address a sub-piece of the overall query.
 The declare function statement supports the creation of such helper functions.